Turkey and Greece resume talks on maritime disputes after five years

 Ankara and Athens agreed this month to resume the talks in Istanbul, in a test of Turkey’s hopes of improving its relations with the European Union, which has supported EU-member Greece and threatened sanctions on Turkey.

-As the talks resumed, French Defence Minister Florence Parly said France will present proposals to Greece for the renewal of its fleet of frigates, and finalized a 2.5 billion euros ($3.04 billion) deal for Greece’s purchase of 18 Dassault-made Rafale fighter jets.
+As the talks resumed, French Defence Minister Florence Parly said France will present proposals to Greece for the renewal of its fleet of frigates, and had finalised a 2.5-billion-euro ($3.04 billion) deal for Greece’s purchase of 18 Dassault-made Rafale fighter jets.

-“Under the strong leadership of our president, the solution to all problems, including the Aegean, is possible and our will for this is strong,” Turkish presidential spokesman Ibrahim Kalin, who was part of Monday’s talks, said.
+“Under the strong leadership of our president, the solution to all problems, including the Aegean, is possible and our will for this is strong,” said Turkish presidential spokesman Ibrahim Kalin, who was part of Monday’s talks.

+Washington welcomed the talks, saying it backed efforts to reduce tension in the eastern Mediterranean.
+“The United States welcomes...the commitment of both governments to this process,” U.S. State Department spokesperson Ned Price said on Twitter.

-The exploratory talks are aimed at reaching common ground on disputed issues to allow for formal negotiations.
+The exploratory talks are meant to reach common ground on disputed issues to allow for formal negotiations.
 But, despite agreeing to resume talks, Ankara and Athens still appeared to disagree over the topics to be covered in the run-up to Monday’s meeting.

-Athens has said it would discuss only the demarcation of exclusive economic zones and continental shelf in the Aegean Sea and eastern Mediterranean, and not issues of “national sovereignty”, while Ankara has said it wants all issues, including air space and the Aegean islands, on the table. [nL8N2JY08Z]
+Athens has said it will discuss only the demarcation of exclusive economic zones and continental shelf in the Aegean Sea and eastern Mediterranean, not issues of “national sovereignty”, while Ankara has said it wants all issues, including air space and the Aegean islands, on the table.

 Greek government spokesman Christos Tarantilis said on Monday Greece was “attending the talks in good faith and expects Turkey to act similarly”, reiterating the Greek position that the talks are unofficial and focused on maritime zones only.